qmranik/Social-Media-App/README.md

 To communicate between Client and Server I used GraphQL.
 Which is more efficient then RESTapi.

-The backend of this project was built using Apollo server which usage Express usage underlying.
+The backend of this project was built using Apollo server which usage Express underlying.
 MongoDB(Atlas) as database.

 Deployed Project link :- https://qmranik-social-media-app.netlify.app/